-Today, we’re putting the ‘pop’ in pop culture as we count down the Top 10 Dads in Comics.
+Today, we’re putting the “pop” in pop culture as we count down the top 10 dads in comics.
 These paternal powerhouses are protective and loving fathers to their children, forming an essential part of many famous comic book families.
-These rad dads are heroes themselves, teaching valuable life lessons to their child and to readers alike.
+Super powers or not, these rad dads are heroes themselves, teaching valuable life lessons to their children and to readers alike.

 Read along to find out if your favorite father figures made the list this week.